-If you are thinking about making off-campus studies a part of your education, you will be joining over 375 of your peers who study off campus each year (over 59% of the class of 2014).
+If you are thinking about making global study a part of your education, you will be joining over 375 of your peers who study globally each year (over 56% of the class of 2016).
 Gettysburg College considers off-campus study to be a vital part of its academic programs.

-Students study off campus for many different reasons.
-Whether you want to learn a new language, improve your skills in a language you have been studying, make your resume stand out from the crowd, or to add a special facet to your degree, you will find that off-campus studies gives you these advantages—and many more.
-Students can study off-campus during the first semester of their sophomore year, junior year, or in the first semester of senior year.
+Students study globally for many different reasons.
+Whether you want to learn a new language, improve your skills in a language you have been studying, make your resume stand out from the crowd, or to add a special facet to your degree, you will find that global study gives you these advantages—and many more.
+Students can study globally during the first semester of their sophomore year, junior year, or in the first semester of senior year.

-Students with special needs are encouraged to discuss their off-campus studies plans with the director of off-campus studies.
+Students with special needs are encouraged to discuss their global study plans with the director of off-campus studies.
 Many programs can accommodate students with special learning needs or physical needs.

-All students must have a minimum 2.0 cumulative grade point average, be in good academic standing and disciplinary standing (students must not be on conduct probation and must have 5 or fewer points on the Gettysburg College Alcohol & Drug Policy Points System) in order to apply for off-campus studies.
-Accepted students must maintain their good standing in order to participate and permission will be rescinded for any student placed on probation prior to departing for off-campus studies.
+All students must have a minimum 2.0 cumulative GPA and obtain a 2.0 or above the semester of application, be in good academic standing and disciplinary standing (students must not be on conduct probation and must have 4 or fewer points on the Gettysburg College Alcohol & Drug Policy Points System) in order to apply for off-campus studies.
+Accepted students must maintain their good standing in order to participate and permission will be rescinded for any student placed on probation prior to departing for their global study semester.

 Students who participate in affiliated programs will earn both credits and grades, and will be able to use their financial aid to pay for the program.
 Students who participate in other approved off campus programs will earn credits but not grades, and will be able to use federal and in some cases state financial aid to pay for the program, however Gettysburg College financial aid cannot be used for these non-Affiliated programs.

 For detailed information about the Center for Global Education, please visit our web site at http://www.gettysburg.edu/cge.